Fine tuning SMLs

 Copy

-While the GPT2 model for generating text is as follows
+While the GPT2 model for generating text is this

 casual_model